How to Replace the ABS Wheel Speed Sensors on your Acura

-Is the ABS light and traction control light on in your Acura?
+Is the ABS light and traction control light on in the dashboard of your Acura?
+Don’t take your car to the dealership!
 Learn how to fix it by replacing the faulty ABS wheel speed sensor.
 Changing the ABS sensor is a relatively easy task that you can perform at home.

 Symptoms

-The most common symptom of a bad ACURA wheel speed sensor is the ABS light comes on and won’t turn off.
+The most common symptom of a bad ACURA wheel speed sensor is the ABS light coming on and not turning off.

 Other symptoms you can potentially experience due to a bad ABS sensor include: